 This was back in the day when wrestling with programs like Dreamweaver was the only way to get it done.
 I knew that I wanted to ‘crack the code’ to selling online but really all I did was spin my wheels for years trying to figure this stuff out by myself.

-It’s so hard trying to figure it all out by yourself because there’s so much contradictory information out there.
+It is so hard trying to figure it all out by yourself because there is so much contradictory information out there.
 I kept learning but really the only thing that was making me any sales was Ebay for the longest time.

 The concept of Network Marketing I still consider a new thing for me.
 It wasn’t something that I initially gravitated toward.
 It was a big learning curve to decipher the differences between the two types of marketing, affiliate and Networking.
-The language you need to use is even different so it’s vital to know exactly who you’re marketing to.
+The language you need to use is even different so it is vital to know exactly who you are marketing to.

 What are the three best tips you have for new network marketers?

-Wow, only three, haha, OK here’s what we’d tell a coaching client looking to get started.
+Wow, only three, haha.
+OK here is what we would tell a coaching client looking to get started.

-Tip 1: Know who you’re talking to.
+Tip 1: Know who you are talking to.
 In my opinion this is one of the most overlooked elements.
 Your customers buy based on emotional triggers and justify their buying decision with logic.
-You need to know what’s making your customers lose sleep; what problems they need to solve in order to feel good again.
+You need to know what is making your customers lose sleep; what problems they need to solve in order to feel good again.
 Once you understand your target market it becomes much easier to provide them with what they want.

 There will be an external problem that your customer is telling themselves, such as ‘I want to build my network marketing team’ but the internal problem is the one that motivates them to buy.

-This may be ‘I need to quit my job to spend more time with my kids’ or if you’re in health and wellness your customer may say they want to drop 20 pounds in six weeks.
+This may be ‘I need to quit my job to spend more time with my kids or if you are in health and wellness your customer may say they want to drop 20 pounds in six weeks.

-Internally they’re thinking ‘I don’t want to be embarrassed in front of my friends or spouse on the beach this summer.
+Internally they are thinking ‘I don’t want to be embarrassed in front of my friends or spouse on the beach this summer.
 Find the internal emotional problem and being the solution gets easier (and more profitable.)